stsirtsis/stsirtsis.github.io/_pages/research.md

   Stratis Tsirtsis and Manuel Gomez-Rodriguez

 ### Workshops
-1. Towards a Computational Model of Responsibility Judgments in Sequential Human-AI Collaboration
+1. Towards a computational model of responsibility judgments in sequential human-AI collaboration
   *CHI Workshop on Theory of Mind in Human-AI Interaction, Honolulu (hybrid), May 2024*
   Stratis Tsirtsis, Manuel Gomez-Rodriguez and Tobias Gerstenberg
 1. On the Within-Group Fairness of Screening Classifiers